PTB-M4D/PyDynamic/docs/Tutorials.rst

 -----------

-These tutorials introduce PyDynamic's capabilities of processing time-series with propagation of associated measurement uncertainties.
+These tutorials introduce PyDynamic's capabilities of processing time-series with the propagation of associated measurement uncertainties.

 * :doc:`Interpolate time-series <PyDynamic_tutorials:PyDynamic_tutorials/uncertainty/interpolation>`